11 Tips for Making Perfect Pumpkin Pies

 8. Make your own pumpkin pie spice.
 Combine fresh spices — nutmeg, allspice, cloves, cinnamon, heck throw in some ginger.
 The best thing about this is you can customize it to your own taste.
 If you’re not a fan of nutmeg, don’t put any in.
 Right?
 Here’s our pumpkin spice recipe.

 9. Go to town with your spices.
 Increase the spices in your pie by double or even triple.
 The flavor will be so intense.
 Just be sure to taste your filling as you go.
 You can always add more, but you can’t take any away.

-10. Use half white sugar and half brown sugar in your filling.
+10. Substitute in half brown sugar for the white sugar called for in your recipe.
 It adds a bit of a caramel flavor to the pie.
-Who doesn’t love that?